 - 1. The Public Sector Internal Audit Standards1 (PSIAS) define the nature and set out basic principles for internal auditing in the UK public sector. - 2.
 The Standards require the chief audit executive to define the purpose, authority and responsibility of the internal audit activity in an internal audit charter.
 Chief audit executives are also required to report conformance with the PSIAS in their annual report.
-Final approval of the Internal Audit Charter rests with the Audit and Governance Committee. - 3.
-The internal audit charter establishes: - internal audit's purpose within the Council - internal audit's authority and its access records, personnel and physical properties relevant to the performance of its work - internal audit's responsibilities - reporting lines and the nature of the chief audit executive's relationship with senior management and the board - the scope of internal audit's work, including the nature of its assurance role and consultancy services - the role of internal audit in fraud-related work - arrangements for resourcing the internal audit service - the safeguards to limit impairments of independence or objectivity. - 4.
-The PSIAS use generic terms that, in the Isle of Anglesey County Council's case, are translated as:
+Final approval of the Internal Audit Charter rests with the Audit & Governance Committee. - 3.
+The internal audit charter establishes:

+Internal audit's purpose and position within the Council Internal audit's authority The nature of the chief audit executive's relationship with senior management and the board Authorisation for internal audit to access records, personnel and physical properties relevant to the performance of its work The scope of internal audit's work, including the nature of its assurance role and consultancy services The role of internal audit in fraud-related work Arrangements for resourcing the internal audit service The safeguards to limit impairments of independence or objectivity

+4. The PSIAS use generic terms that, in the Isle of Anglesey County Council's case, are translated as:
-Public Sector Internal Audit Standards Isle of Anglesey County Council

-Chief audit executive Head of Audit & Risk

-Senior management Senior Leadership Team
+Public Sector Internal Audit Standards Isle of Anglesey County Council Chief audit executive Head of Audit & Risk Senior management Head of Function (Resources) / Section 151 Officer and Strategic Leadership Team The board Audit & Governance Committee

-The board The Executive